denten-books/plain-text/1-metaphor.md

 The goal of direct manipulation was therefore to achieve a perfect correspondence between "representation" and the "object of interest."
-Shneiderman cites Gottfried Leibniz in reference to symbolic notation, which in theory should also "express the exact nature of a thing briefly and, as it were, picture it."
-For Leibniz, the symbol, an exact and portable picture of an idea, could subsequently diminish the mental effort required for abstract thought, leading to a "great advantage for discovery" [@leibniz_briefwechsel_1899, 375; @shneiderman_direct_1983, 57].
-The calculus of Leibniz and his symbolic notation allowed mathematicians to represent infinitely small and infinitely large numbers in print---ideas that would not fit on the page or in the mind otherwise [@cajori_history_1923;
+Shneiderman looked to Leibniz for guidance.
+He developed symbolic notation, at the root of his calculus, to "express the exact nature of a thing briefly and, as it were, picture it."
+For Leibniz, the symbol, an accurate and portable picture of an idea, could subsequently reduce the mental effort required for abstract thought, leading to a "great advantage for discovery" [@leibniz_briefwechsel_1899, 375; @shneiderman_direct_1983, 57].
+By the means of symbolic notation mathematicians gained the ability to represent infinitely small and infinitely large numbers in print---ideas that would not otherwise fit on the page or in the mind [@cajori_history_1923; @thurston_leibnizs_1973;
-@thurston_leibnizs_1973; @grabiner_is_1974].
+@grabiner_is_1974].
 For Shneiderman and others, a computer game like *Pong* similarly enabled the direct manipulation of complex abstractions, allowing a player to control a virtual table-tennis paddle by rotating a physical knob on a gaming console.
 The movement of the physical knob corresponded directly to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].
-Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, if they were asked to play by writing formulas in code, for example, or to direct the paddle through dialog.
+Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, were they asked to play by writing formulas in code, for example, or to direct the paddle through dialog, in conversation.

-The conversational model of human-computer interaction was hindered by what researchers considered an arbitrary symbolic relationship of the sign to its signifier.
+Direct manipulators argued that the arbitrary nature of the sign to its signifier hindered the conversational model of human-computer interaction.
 In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, while on other systems, Shneiderman complained, `k` stood for "keep a file," the opposite from killing it [@shneiderman_direct_1983, 65].
-In the conversational model, the command stood in an arbitrary relationship to the intended effect, whereas in the direct manipulation model the knob and the movement of the paddle related mimetically.
-To be more precise, the direct manipulation paradigm advocated for an "iconic" relationship between representation and the object of interest [@norman_user_1986, 110].
-Similar to onomatopoeic words, the movement of the knob resembles the movement of the thing it represents.
-Edwin Hutchins, Donald Norman, and James Hollan write: "There is an economy here in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
+In the conversational model, the command stood in a contingent relationship to the intended effect, whereas in the direct manipulation model the knob and the movement of the paddle related mimetically.
+The direct manipulation paradigm favored the "iconic" relationship between representation and the object of interest, by which two related through shared elements of structure and composition [@norman_user_1986, 110].
+Consider the Pong controller.
+The movement of the knob mimics the movement of the paddle t represents.
+Like an onomatopoeic word, the one resembles and imitates the other.
+The relationship between the two is somewhat less arbitrary than in ordinary language where words do not resemble the things they represent.
+In an attempt to move past such contingency, Edwin Hutchins, Donald Norman, and James Hollan wrote: "There is an economy here [referring to direct manipulation] in that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
 The same sort of thing can be done in the design of interface languages" [@norman_cognitive_1991, 123].
-An iconic image requires no explanation; it is intuitive.[^ln1-icon] Instead of searching for the right command the user relies on the habituated affordances of real-world objects, like table tennis paddles and paper trashcans, to manipulate virtual objects, like computer games and file systems.
-The move between "conversational" and "direct" interaction models could in this way be explained as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce]
+A mimetic icon requires less explanation than an arbitrary symbol.
+The transference of qualities is intuited.[^ln1-icon] Instead of searching for the right command, for example, the user relies on the habituated affordances of real-world objects, like table tennis paddles and paper trashcans, to manipulate virtual objects, like computer games and file systems.
+In this way, I understand the move between "conversational" and "direct" interaction models as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce] Crucially, the advocates of "direct manipulation" aimed to suspend disbelief.

-[^ln1-icon]: I am using the traditional Peircian distinction between symbol, icon, and index.
-Peirce writes "icons are are so completely substituted for their objects as hardly to be distinguished from them" [@peirce_algebra_1992, 226].

-[^ln1-peirce]: Charles Sanders Peirce, a philosopher of language whose vocabulary I have been using here, suggests Simulacra as a possible synonym for Icon, citing also Plato's *Phaedrus* in relation to the Greek `ὁμοίωμα` or imitation [@peirce_excerpts_1998, 481; @plato_plato:_1999, 250a-b].

-Crucially, within the "direct manipulation" paradigm, the full immersion in the mimetic context of the virtual object is aimed at the suspension of disbelief [@laurel_brenda_interface_1986, 76].
-Through use, the mimetic icon usurps the "object of interest."
-The "directness" of direct manipulation in fact constitutes only an illusion of directness.
-Recall in this regard the Heideggerian insight into the nature of tool use.
-In *Being and Time*, Heidegger writes about the particular *handiness* of a tool, like a hammer.
+The feeling of directness came through complete immersion into the mimetic context of the virtual world [@laurel_brenda_interface_1986, 76].
+In this way, the mimetic icon must usurp the "object of interest" through use.
+The icon of a document becomes the writer's object of interest and this at the expense of the inscription itself.

+Recall in this regard the Heideggerian insight into the mediated nature of tool use.
+In *Being and Time*, Heidegger wrote about the particular *handiness* of a tool, like a hammer.
 He writes, "the less we stare at the thing [...] the more actively we use it, the more original our relation to it becomes and the more undisguisedly it is encountered as what it is, a useful thing" [@heidegger_being_1996, 65].
-For Heidegger, there was no way to understand a tool like a hammer theoretically, by detached reflection.
-One must understand it through use, in what he called *circumspection* [*Umsicht*]---the awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
-We relate to the tool in the process of using it; it comes into focus at the periphery of tool use [@heidegger_being_1996, 65].
+For Heidegger, a tool like a hammer had to be understood through use.
+It was inaccessible to reason, reflection, or theory alone.
+The hammer comes into focus through what he called *circumspection* [*Umsicht*]---the peripheral awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
+We relate to the tool in the process of manipulating it and while we concentrate on the task at hand; the seamster is not interested in the needle, only in the work of sewing [@heidegger_being_1996, 65].
+Later, Heidegger would connect this account of tool use and technology in general with what he called a mode of unconcealment [@heidegger_question_1977, 319].
+When used properly, the tool reveals some truth about the world, about itself, and about the person using it.
+In this sense the Greek *techne* is for Heidegger related to *poiesis*, or bringing forth.
+Contrary the kind of technology that reveals and brings forth Heidegger describes the use of machines and apparatus that conceals and blocks poiesis.
+He describes what can be understood in terms of technological determinism: the sort of "destined" revealing that can unfold only along a predetermined narrative, in which the answer is already given.
+The forester that walks the woods simply to cut them down can only reveal nature as a commodity, in what Heidegger calls a "standing resource."
+The forester who measures the felled timber becomes subordinate to the organization of cellulose, Heidegger writes [@heidegger_question_1977, 323].
+The wood is challenged forth by the need of paper, the paper to the press.
+The press consequently organizes the public, set on "swallowing what is printed, so that a set configuration of opinion becomes available on demand."
+In following the path of a determined narrative, technology turns the human into a human resource [@heidegger_question_1977, 323-4].
+It is in that sense, that Heidegger concludes that modern technology is "no more a human doing."
+Nothing new can be learned in this predetermined way.

 The metaphoric device frustrates the Heideggerian vision of technology that reveals.
 At hand, the device takes shape as a keyboard, a mouse, or a touch screen.
 But in the mind, as a simulation, it dissembles to behave similar to page, a folder, or a wastepaper bin.
 The tool---a keyboard or a touch screen---is not encountered for what it is.
 Nor does a simulated tool reveal anything about the material it affects.
 The simulation produces knowledge neither about the thing being simulated (paper or books, for example) nor about the medium giving rise to the simulation (computational device, in our example).

 The simulation is rather designed to conceal the mediated nature of virtual experience.
 It manufactures what Laurel and others call an "interactive